choria-io/website/blog/content/post/2026/07/18/fisk-ai.md

 Here it is answering a question about Puppet with full citations:

-> What is the correct way to structure a complex module installing, configuring and starting some software?
+> What is the correct way to structure a complex module installing, configuring, and starting some software?

 ### Correct Module Structure for Install, Configure, and Start